Evanson M

 In the UK construction industry, gross payment status under the Construction Industry Scheme (CIS) means contractors pay subcontractors the full invoiced amount without deducting tax (usually 20% or 30%) at source, improving subcontractors’ cash flow and reducing administrative work related to tax deductions.
 This status makes tax processes easier for both contractors and subcontractors and improves working relationships with contractors by ensuring full payment without tax deductions

-Construction, Insights, Limited Compnay
+Insights, Construction, Limited Company

 CIS Tax Rates Explained for UK Subcontractors